schoenemeyer/WRF-Azure/README.md

 The purpose of this project is to demonstrate the possibility of running WRF3.8  using Azure HPC Infrastructure.
 The WRF3.8.1 is a community model maintained by NCAR/UCAR [https://www.mmm.ucar.edu/weather-research-and-forecasting-model ]
-WRF has been developed for various scenarios including atmospheric chemistry as described in here
-> https://www.imk-ifu.kit.edu/829.php.
-It is published here https://www.sciencedirect.com/science/article/pii/S1352231099004021
+WRF has been developed for various scenarios including atmospheric chemistry as described in here https://www.imk-ifu.kit.edu/829.php.
+The asscociated paper is published in https://www.sciencedirect.com/science/article/pii/S1352231099004021.

-Usually scientists want to focus on the algorithm, instead of scalability, underlying hardware infrastructure and high availability.
-[Azure Batch service](https://docs.microsoft.com/en-us/azure/batch/batch-technical-overview) creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
-There is no cluster or job scheduler software to install, manage, or scale.
-Instead, you use [Batch APIs and tools](https://docs.microsoft.com/en-us/azure/batch/batch-apis-tools), command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 This project shows how to deploy [WRF](http://www2.mmm.ucar.edu/wrf/users/wrfv3.8/wrf_model.html) software